Tsubame (song)

-"Tsubame" (ツバメ) is a song by Japanese duo Yoasobi, featuring children group Midories, from their second EP, The Book 2 (2021).
-It was released as a single on October 25, 2021, through Sony Music Entertainment Japan.
-The song featured as a theme for SDGs children television program series Hirogare!
+"Tsubame" (ツバメ) is a song by Japanese duo Yoasobi, featuring vocal group Midories, from their second EP, The Book 2 (2021).
+It was released as a single on October 25, 2021, by Sony Music Entertainment Japan.
+The song featured as a theme for SDGs children's television program series Hirogare!
 Irotoridori.

 Written by Ayase and based on Nana Ototsuki's short story Chiisana Tsubame no Ōkina Yume, "Tsubame" expresses aspects and behavior of humans towards nature and sympathy for others from the perspective of a swallow.
 Commercially, the song debuted at number 19 on the Billboard Japan Hot 100 and number 29 on the Oricon Combined Singles Chart.
 The accompanying music video premiered on December 2.

 Background

 On April 20, 2021, Yoasobi announced being in charge of performing a theme for Hirogare!
 Irotoridori, a television show series by NHK to introduce children about the Sustainable Development Goals (SDGs).
 The song would be written and based on the winner's original story from the project Yoasobi to Tsukuru Mirai no Uta, under the heading "living together".
 The winning story was announced on July 9, titled Chiisana Tsubame no Ōkina Yume (小さなツバメの大きな夢), written by 15-year-old Nana Ototsuki, from a total of more than 700 works.

 The title, "Tsubame", was revealed on September 28.
 Ayase explained about the song, "I wanted to make a song that brightens the message of what we can do about the perspective of swallows flying in the sky, the activities and problems of the people we can see from there, just by listening to it."
 The group formed by NHK, called Midories, was also announced on the same day, consists of five elementary school students from the first to the fifth grades—Atsuki, Ukyou, Lexie, Ririna, and Yumeri—to feature vocals of the song with Yoasobi.
 In addition, the song also featured as Minna no Utas on-air song in October and November 2021.